The Distance Learning Office provides support for staff through the following:

 - Distance Learning at the University of Otago - A History (24kb in PDF format)

-The biennial symposium is an opportunity for distance educators to network and share practices and will include workshops & guest speakers.
+The biennial symposium is an opportunity for distance educators to network and share practices and includes workshops & guest speakers.

-This all day symposium was last held in Dunedin on Friday 25th November 2011.
-Videos of a selection of presentations are available on Unitube
+This all day symposium was last held in Dunedin on Friday 5th December 2014 at St Margaret's College, titled: Towards Greater International Involvement: How Can we Help You?.
+Videos of a selection of presentations are available on Unitube.

 Distance Learning Forum